certbot/certbot/docs/contributing.rst

 Find issues to work on
 ----------------------

-.. note:: If you're sprinting on Certbot at PyCon, you can find good issues to work on during the event `here
+.. note:: If you're sprinting on Certbot at PyCon, you can find especially good issues to work on during the event `here
   <https://github.com/certbot/certbot/issues?q=is%3Aopen+is%3Aissue+project%3Acertbot%2Fcertbot%2F3>`_.

 You can find the open issues in the `github issue tracker`_.
 Comparatively